 - In a testate estate (an estate where there is a will), a statement identifying all unrevoked wills and codicils being presented for probate, and a statement that the petitioner is unaware of any other unrevoked wills or codicils or, if the petitioner is aware of any other unrevoked wills or codicils, a statement why the other wills or codicils are not being probated.

 - In a testate estate, a statement that the original of the decedent’s last will is in the possession of the court or accompanies the petition, or that an authenticated copy of a will deposited with or probated in another jurisdiction or that an authenticated copy of a notarial will, the original of which is in the possession of a foreign notary, accompanies the petition.

-As you can see in this list, there are several items that any interested person petitioning for Florida probate must know.
+As you can see in the list above, there are several items that any interested person petitioning for Florida probate must know.
 Please also note that if there is a will known to the interested person after reasonable diligence, the original copy of the will needs to be deposited with the clerk of court within 10 days of death, but is usually done at the same time the petition is filed.
 If you know of a will, but cannot find the original copy, additional proceedings may be required.
-That will be the subject of another blog post and is a more complex situation.
+That is a more complex situation.